VUnit/vunit/user_guide.md

 It is also possible to automatically run the test case in the gui while logging all signals and variables recursively using the `--gui=run` flag.
 After simulation the user can manually add objects of interest to the waveform viewer without re-running since everything has been logged.
 When running large designs this mode can be quite slow and it might be better to just do `--gui=load` and manually add a few signals of interest.

+## GHDL - Viewing signals in GTKWave
+Signals can be viewed in GTKWave when using the GHDL simulator and GTKWave executable is found in the `PATH` environment variable.
+The `--gtkwave={vcd,ghw}` flag is used to select the file format to use.
+The `--gtkwave-args` flag can be used to pass additional arguments to GTKWave, remember to wrap them in double quotes (`""`).

 ## Disabling warnings from IEEE packages
 Warnings from IEEE packages can be disabled in `run.py`: